PatrickMcGrath29/thegoodland/content/posts/2025-07-14-christ-our-true-jubilee.md

 When the Lord Jesus was dying on the cross He cried out "it is finished!"
 He went through this to lay a foundation—a glorious foundation—upon which all may find liberty and freedom.
 Is your life built upon this foundation?

-The Lord is inviting us into His rest.
-He says, "he who was entered His rest has himself also ceased from his works as God did from His" (Hebrews 4:10).
-Cease from your works and enter into His rest!
-The Day of Atonement is here!
-See Christ ushering us into the year of Jubilee!

 See the heart of the Lord.
 He paid such a price on the cross, and performed such a great work, to give you liberty.
 Would you receive it?
 Would it be the most precious thing to you?
 The love of the Lord beckons you to receive Him into your life, and to make Him your foundation.

 > Not I, but Christ be honored, loved, exalted,\